linqingfan/dash_project/README.md

 Add dash codes in views/page1.py and views/page2.php

 ## Modifications to views/page1.py to include an analysis of covid 19 data:
-Hx has slighly modified some other codes from the web and embed in page1.py:
+Hx has slighly modified some other codes from the web and embed in page1.py.
+The resulting graph is shown above at the beginning of this page:
 ```python
 # Dash packages
 import dash_bootstrap_components as dbc